AdityaMuppala/adityamuppala.github.io/_pages/teaching105.md

 ---

 # Course Objectives
 To develop a strong foundation in microelectronics from the device to the circuit level.
-This course introduces semiconductor technology and develops the fundamentals of devices such as PN-junction diodes, Metal-Oxide-Semiconductor (MOS) capacitors, Bipolar Junction Transistors (BJTs), and MOS Field-Effect-Transistors (MOSFETs).
-From device technology we delve into circuit concepts that lay the foundation of analog integrated circuits.
+We start from semiconductor physics and study the operation of PN-junction diodes, Metal-Oxide-Semiconductor (MOS) capacitors, Bipolar Junction Transistors (BJTs), and MOS Field-Effect-Transistors (MOSFETs).
+From device technology we delve into circuit concepts.
 Single stage and multi-stage amplifiers are discussed in detail, including phasor analysis and frequency response.
 The course concludes with a brief discussion on differential amplifiers and operational amplifiers (OpAmps).
+The lectures will focus on developing a strong intuition for analog circuit design.

 ---